Opening Ceremony (brand): Collaborations

-Creative Directors for Kenzo
+Creative directors for Kenzo

 In 2011, Lim became the creative director of the brand Kenzo, owned by the multinational corporation, LVMH.

 After collaborations with multiple brands, the two designers wanted to work further with individual brands, as they thought they could "affect the bigger business."
 Everyone turned them down except brand Kenzo.

 The designers prepared and presented a pitch in a short amount of time.
 Their pitch focused on specific alternations of the brand if the two had authoritative power.
 From the Kenzo experience, aesthetics, interior design of stores to marketing strategies, the duo's attention to detail and long-term vision gave them their new position as the creative directors of Kenzo.

 In 2019, Leon and Lim were removed from their positions as co-creative directors at Kenzo.
 Their last show was on June 23 for Kenzo's 2020 Spring collection.

-Retail Brands

-Opening Ceremony was one of the first retail shops to carry Havaianas and Topshop products.
-They introduced both, now globally known, brands into the US market.
-Designer brand, Alexander Wang, has also been selling his products through Opening Ceremony since 2007, along with famous Japanese brand Comme Des Garcons, Proenza Schouler and Rodarte.

-The cofounders believed that a person willing to buy expensive or designer garments would also be willing to buy cheap t-shirts, socks and random art pieces.

-Sales and Advertising

-Through curating their retail stores with multiple brands, Opening Ceremony formed relationships with many designers and put their name out into the industry, Opening Ceremony has been able to advertise their practice and products from loud statements about politics, cultures and people.

 In popular culture

-A list of famous celebrities have attended Opening Ceremony's shows and have been spotted wearing Opening Ceremony's attire.

 American actor Jonah Hill wrote the one-act play Lost Cotton for Opening Ceremony's Spring 2015 Collection.
 In 2017, Spike Jonze wrote and directed "Changers", a dance performance that starred Lakeith Stanfield and Mia Wasikowska at La MaMa Experimental Theatre Club.

 In 2016, Drake wore the bright orange hoodie and sweatpants from the Opening Ceremony x Esprit collection.

 Troye Sivan and Nicki Minaj along with other LGBTQIA+ models were in attendance at the brand's Spring 2019 drag inspired fashion show.